Sorceror/promise-worker/README.md

 Small and performant API for communicating with Web Workers using Promises.

-This fork simplfies the code a little by using ES6 (arrow functions, destructing), and extends Worker rather than taking an existing worker as a parameter.
+This fork simplfies the code a little by using ES6 (arrow functions, destructing), and also allows you to pass a url string instead of a worker if desired.
 It also assumes that Promise and Worker are already present.

 Usage
 ---